 - Tap on ‘Manage Storage’ under Storage section at the top.
 (Not under iCloud).
 On the next screen, scroll down

 - On the next screen, scroll down to the list of apps and check if you have the new iOS 10.3 update listed.
 If so, tap on it and delete it.
-This removes the unpacked OTA from your iDevice
+This action removes the unpacked OTA from your iDevice

 The step to remove the unpacked iOS Update from your iPhone is critical before you move forward with the iTunes steps.
 Users who bypass this may encounter the error “No Updates Found” when they check again for iOS updates.